chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ### System Requirements

+**Software:** R version 4.2.
+Many of the analyses are run using bash scripts and a SLURM job scheduler for cluster computing, which may require Linux.

 **Model Training:**
 - Rural models: 30 GB RAM, ~2-3 hours (including hyperparameter optimization)
 - Urban models: 100 GB RAM, ~6-8 hours (including hyperparameter optimization)